NVIDIA/NeMo-Framework-Launcher/README.md

 #### 5.6.3.
 Stable Diffusion Evaluation

-For the Stable Diffusion, our evaluation script processes the MS COCO dataset to perform image generation, FID score computation, CLIP score computation, and plotting of the FID-CLIP graph.
+Our evaluation script performs image generation for the captions provided in the validation subset of the MS COCO dataset, computes the FID score between real and generated images, computes the CLIP score betweel generated images and teh corresponding captions, and plots the FID-CLIP graph.
 This is a multi-stage evaluation, and our scripts will automatically generate SLURM jobs with dependencies.

-To enable the evaluation stage with a Stable Diffusion model, follow these steps to configure the configuration files:
+To configure the configuration files and enable the evaluation stage for Stable Diffusion, follow the steps outlined below:

 1. In the `defaults` section of `conf/config.yaml`, update the `evaluation` field to point to the desired Stable Diffusion configuration file.
 For example,